lydonShen/SCI-CQA/README.md

 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for latest update.

 ## 📰 News
 - 24-09-05.
-We release the test set and validation set of SCI-CQA, which can be downloaded at HF.
+We release the test set of SCI-CQA, which can be downloaded at HF.